care for your carbon steel

 we recommend storing dry kitchen knives on a magnetic knife bar,

-hanging other kitchen tools and unsheathing outdoor tools when they are not being carried.
+hanging kitchen tools in open air and unsheathing outdoor tools when they are not being carried. tools being stored away in cabinets would benefit from oiling before storage.

 Hone and Sharpen